linalab/esp-facetracking/README.md

 - Host IP: localhost
 - Port: 12000

+- Type: Custom and click in configure.
+    - Name: outputs
+    - Type Numeric with integer ouputs
+    - in min/max,configure the number of states for your project (happy/sad)

 ---

 ### 5. ESP32 receives OSC messages

-- Connect the ESP with neopixel matrix in GPIO 5, GND and 3.3v
+- Connect the ESP with neopixel matrix in GPIO 5, GND and 3.3v.
+- Select your ESP board (WEMOS LOLIN32, LOLIN32, etc. Change the speed if needed to 115200).
 - In the sketch you need to setup your SSID and Password for your WiFi network.
-- The code uses Fastled library for neopixel, and OSC, you must install the libraries first.
+- The code uses Fastled library for neopixel by Daniel Garcia, and OSC by Adrian Freed, you must install the libraries first from Arduino.
-- Load the sketch **esp32_receive_osc_from_max.ino**
+- Upload the sketch **esp32_receive_osc_from_max.ino** to your ESP.
+- Go to monitor serial and copy the IP adress from the ESP.

 It expects OSC messages in port 8000 (from max)